 Viterbi Decoding for Tokenization

 Once we have our trained unigram model, tokenization becomes a search problem: find the segmentation of the input text that gives the highest probability.
-This is solved using the Viterbi algorithm, a dynamic programming approach for finding the most likely sequence.
+A naive approach would enumerate all possible ways to split the word into tokens, but this grows exponentially with word length.
+Instead, we use the Viterbi algorithm, a dynamic programming approach that efficiently finds the optimal segmentation.

-For a word of length , we want to find positions that define the token boundaries, maximizing:
+For a word of length , we want to find positions that define the token boundaries.
+These positions split the word into tokens, and we want the split that maximizes the product of token probabilities:

 where:

-- : length of the word in characters
+- : the length of the word in characters

 Sampling Multiple Segmentations